pseandersson/hyperbolic-algo/README.md

 \end{equation}
 $$

+The usage of the simplified version does not lead to a consistant behavior.
+In first case (compare first and second table) it improves by a magnitude of $3$, but in the second case (table three and four) was about twice as bad.
+The last comparision then it shows it improves.
+The simplified version does though produce more zero-value results which support the hypothesis of being a numerical hard problem.

 The number of zeros column and the NaN column, those numbers are excluded from the averaging.
 The averaging is of 100000 points, so that the total number of samples is then 100000 plus the zero and NaN count.

-The simplified version does produce more zero-value results which support the hypothesis of being a numerical hard problem.

 The intersection version does not make a consistent improvement.
 There is not so much simplification as it is in simplified version, so it is hard to say if it performs better or worse.
 It has therefore been let out from the result table for readability, but can be found in the source of this document.